ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 If you receive Purple Screen of Diagnostics (PSOD) on an ESXi server, it might be caused by one of the following reasons.

-* Memory fault or error
+* A memory fault or error can cause a PSOD.

-* VMWareare kernel issues.
+* VMWare kernel issues
    - Try restarting the server to resolve kernel issues.
    - If the problem persists, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).